DTT2411/DTSurveyAnalytics/README.md

 ![Read terminal screenshot #4](assets/images/read_function_screen4.png)

 #### 9. `add q` Function
+- Prints list of existing questions in full.
 - Prints out guidance for question format and requests user to enter a full text question.
 - Requests user to enter a summarised (1-2 words) version of the question to be used as column headings.
 - Adds a new column to the sheet.